rednafi/crusher/README.md

   --demo                show the output of an example json
 ```

 * Flatten a JSON string.
 You can directly provide your JSON string to the CLI and it will flatten it and dump it on the stdout.
-To do so—
+To do so:

 ```bash
 crusher \